plattfot/baksnapper/README.md

 * ALL: Send all snapshots in the soruce directory.
 Same as -a, --all
 * VERBOSE: Verbose print out, same as -v, --verbose.
 * DAEMON: Name of the baksnapper daemon, default is baksnapperd.
 Same as --daemon
+* TYPE: Define if it should push the backup or pull.
+Default is push.
+  	Pull can be used to transfer a backup from a remote server to the current machine.

 **Note:** Command line options will take precendence over config file options.
 **Note:** No variable expansion is supported in the config files, for